Photo: Stephen A. Arce/ASP, Inc.

 “I think at the end of the day he put us in the wall a few times this year,” Custer added.
 “He kept us from winning a race, I feel like, at Kansas.
 He used the bumper on me, so I used the bumper on him.”

-Regarding the punch from Chandler, Custer heeled it up to the folks in attendance and viewers watching saying it there was barely any connection.
+Regarding the punch from Chandler, Custer heeled it up to the folks in attendance and viewers watching saying there was barely any connection.

 “I don’t know how we’re not even, and then he punches me in the face,” said Custer.
-“I can’t even tell if he really punched me in the face it was so soft, but we’ll go on to Phoenix.”
+“I can’t even tell if he really punched me in the face.
+It was so soft, but we’ll go on to Phoenix.”

 Compared to Custer, whose father Joe Custer is the president of SHR, Chandler was vocal that if a ride isn’t etched into stone in 2025, he’ll have to work with his father in construction.
 A result of not having the proper backing to fund himself or a race team that could land him a seat in NASCAR’s three national touring divisions.